 What is Making Tax Digital?

 HMRC’s Making Tax Digital (MTD) initiative was first announced in 2015 and plans to fully modernise the tax system.
-It makes it easier for individuals and businesses to manage their financials by introducing a new online tax system, providing users with a personalised tax account containing relevant, up-to-date information.
-The initiative will come into effect by April 2019 and is compulsory for all VAT registered businesses with a turnover above the VAT threshold (£85,000), including the majority of Microsoft Dynamics NAV and Microsoft Dynamics 365 users.
+It makes it easier for individuals and businesses to manage their financial affairs by introducing a new online tax system, providing everyone with a personalised tax account containing relevant, up-to-date information.
+The initiative will come into effect by April 2019 and is compulsory for all VAT registered businesses with a turnover above the VAT threshold (£85,000), this will therefore include the majority of Microsoft Dynamics NAV and Microsoft Dynamics 365 Business Central users.
 HMRC aims to become one of the most digitally advanced tax administrations in the world and streamline the tax system to be more efficient, reducing the estimated £8 billion that is lost every year due to avoidable tax errors.

 How will Making Tax Digital improve taxes?

 This revolutionary system is a big change but it’s a step in the right direction.
-There are many benefits of using an online tax system that have been outlined by HMRC:
+There are many benefits of the use of an online tax system that have been outlined by HMRC:

 The days of rifling through a year’s worth of receipts and filling out annual tax returns by hand are gone; the computerised system keeps information secure and gives you an up-to-date, comprehensive view of your financials in one central account.
 All information can be updated and accessed at any time from any device and customers and agents can interact with HMRC through webchat messaging at any time.

-Tax data, such as revenue and expenses, will be submitted quarterly rather than annually.
-HMRC will collect and process information affecting tax as close to real time as possible.
+Tax data, such as revenue and expenses will be submitted quarterly, rather than annually, meaning there is less chance of errors and repayment bills don’t build-up.
 The system gives full transparency of how much tax is owed throughout the year, including any liabilities and entitlements you may have.
-This new process helps businesses stay on top of their taxes all year round, rather than leaving it until March/April to process, reducing overhead and minimising errors.
+This new process helps businesses stay on top of their taxes all year round, rather than leaving it until March/April to work everything out, reducing overhead and minimising errors.

-With quarterly updates, you can get a more accurate picture of your tax bill throughout the year, with the ability to view your balance at any time.
-Businesses can plan and budget more effectively, rather than relying on guesswork.
-Making Tax Digital helps streamline current tax processes, making processes easier and less time-consuming for all involved.
+With regular quarterly updates, a better picture of your taxes can be seen throughout the year, with the ability to log on and see your tax balance at any time.
+Businesses get a more accurate picture of their taxes, helping plan and budget more effectively, rather than leaving it to guesswork.
+Making Tax Digital helps streamline current tax processes, making all the procedures easier and less time-consuming.

-Timely administrative tasks can be automated through MTD, reducing administrative overhead and risk of errors.
-Information can easily be updated and HMRC won’t require manual input of any information they already have or can collate from sources such as banks, building societies and other government departments.
+Timely administrative tasks can be automated through software, making it easier to complete and less prone to errors.
+The digital software gives a full picture and collates all necessary and relevant information to help with taxes under one system.
+Information can easily be updated and HMRC won’t require any information that they already have or can get from places such as banks, building societies and other government departments.

 How will Making Tax Digital affect businesses?